isomerpages/moe-pasirriscrestsec/pages/Registration for 2026 Secondary 1 at PRCSS.md

 <br>PCI = Monthly GHI / No. of members in the same household</p>
 </blockquote>
 <p>(c)&nbsp; You may may submit your application online via this website:
-https://go.gov.sg/moe-efasggas (Singpass is required)</p>
+<a href="https://go.gov.sg/moe-efasggas" rel="noopener noreferrer nofollow" target="_blank">https://go.gov.sg/moe-efasggas</a>(Singpass is required)</p>
 <p>(d) If you do not meet the eligibility criteria of the MOE FAS, but require
-financial assistance, do visit https://www.prcss.moe.edu.sg/support/financial-assistance/ or approach the school staff at the school’s General Office for assistance.</p>
+financial assistance, do visit <a href="https://www.prcss.moe.edu.sg/support/financial-assistance/" rel="noopener noreferrer nofollow" target="_blank">https://www.prcss.moe.edu.sg/support/financial-assistance/</a> or approach the school staff at the school’s General Office for assistance.</p>
 </blockquote>
 <p>6.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Interbank GIRO</p>
 <blockquote>